COST-ELTeC/ELTeC-data/ELTeC-innerlife/README.md

+# Measuring modernism through inner life (working title)

 This folder contains the results from our experiments on "measuring modernism through innerlife" in several european literatures.

-See (link to paper)
+see (link to paper)

-# Structure
+## Structure

 There is one folder for each language included in the experiments.
+Each of the folders includes:

+- ...
+- ...
+- figures illustrating the results